 Written by Madhav Bahl, a grade 8 student

-Formula One (popularly called ‘F1’) is an international auto-racing sport, filled with controversy, big money, and fame.
+Formula One (popularly called ‘F1’) is an international auto-racing sport, filled with a public disagreement or heated discussion., big money, and fame.

 The first-ever F1 race was the Turin Grand Prix in 1946.
 However, the World Drivers’ Championship was only formalised in 1947, and the first World Championship race was conducted in the UK in 1950.